Active Self-Semi-Supervised Learning for Few Labeled Samples: Experiments

 \subsubsection{Influence of Active Sampling Strategy}

-Different active learning strategies are compared on CIFAR10, CIFAR100 and STL10, where all the hyper-parameters are the same as mentioned in Sec.\ref{sec:setup} except for the training iterations.
-Here, all experiments are trained 112$\times$2304 iterations.
-Because our active learning strategy is a single-shot active learning strategy without access to any labels, we choose those methods that can also work in this context as the baseline.
-Specially, random, K-medoids\cite{sener2018active} and Coreset-greedy\cite{sener2018active} are selected.
-As shown in Tab.\ref{table:al_acc}, our method consistently outperforms other active learning strategies.
-When the number of labeled samples is close to the number of true classes, random baseline is better than existing active sampling strategies: K-medoids and Coreset-greedy because these strategies cannot cover most classes in the dataset.
+We compare different active learning strategies on CIFAR-10, CIFAR-100, and STL-10, with all hyper-parameters consistent with those mentioned in Sec.~\ref{sec:setup}, except for the training iterations.
+In these experiments, all models are trained for 112$\times$2304 iterations.
+Many active learning strategies involve multiple rounds of iteration for selecting annotated samples, often resulting in high training costs, contradicting the fundamental goal of active semi-supervised learning, which aims to reduce the overall cost.
+Therefore, we choose active learning methods that allow for the selection of annotated samples in a single iteration as our baseline.
+Specially, random, K-medoids~\cite{sener2018active} and Coreset-greedy~\cite{sener2018active} are selected.
+As shown in tab.~\ref{table:al_acc}, our method consistently outperforms other active learning strategies.
+K-medoids outperforms random sampling in most cases, whereas Coreset often performs worse.
+This discrepancy arises because Coreset selects samples that are least similar to the features of the existing labeled samples, while K-medoids selects samples closest to the cluster centers.
+Consequently, Coreset is more likely to select outliers, which decreases the performance of semi-supervised training.
+This observation aligns with previous work~\cite{mittal2019parting}, which found that some active learning strategies can have adverse effects when the number of labeled samples is limited.